carry0987/Linux-Script/book_source/K3s/Istio.md

 ## Istio
-This guide provides step-by-step instructions for installing Gateway API CRDs and Istio on your Kubernetes cluster.
+This guide provides step-by-step instructions for installing the Gateway API CRDs and Istio on your Kubernetes cluster, leveraging the built-in support for Gateway API to manage ingress traffic.
-Please follow the instructions carefully to ensure a successful installation.

 ## Prerequisites